 No matter the length of the term, a lease does not need to be recorded in the registry of deeds to be enforceable against the landlord and tenant.
 The tricky part comes when other parties have claims against the same real estate.

-For example, if a 10-year lease is executed on March 1 and never recorded, and a mortgage is recorded two weeks later on March 15, what happens when the mortgage is foreclosed?
-Absent “equitable” factors, the answer likely is that the foreclosed mortgage wipes out the lease, and the purchaser at a foreclosure auction takes title without the burden of the lease.
+For example, a 10-year lease is executed on March 1 and never recorded.
+A mortgage is recorded two weeks later on March 15.
+What happens when the mortgage is foreclosed?
+Absent “equitable” factors, the answer likely is that the foreclosed mortgage wipes out the lease.
+The purchaser at a foreclosure auction takes title without the burden of the lease.

 This rule is a bit less clear if the lease is for a term of seven years or less.
 New Hampshire RSA 477:7 requires all leases “for more than 7 years from the making thereof” to be recorded in the registry of deeds to be enforceable against parties other than the landlord and tenant.